dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 }
 ```

+The actual type of returned `LambdaExpression` is `Expression<DryIoc.FactoryDelegate>` which has a signature as in the example.

-__Note:__ Resolving as `LambdaExpression` does not instantiate any services.
+__Note:__ Resolving as `LambdaExpression` does not create an actual service.

-#### Internals
+#### DryIoc is not a magic

+Examining the resolved `LambdaExpression` you won't see any magic -

-DryIoc automates the creation of the object graph taking lifetime into consideration via same generated expression we resolved earlier.
-You may `Compile`(and cache) and invoke expression to instantiate an object.
+DryIoc just automates the generation of the object graph taking lifetime into consideration.

-That allows for scenarios not simply possible with default container interface.
+Given that you now have the resolved expression you may even `Compile` (and cache) it yourself :-) doing the last "magical" part.

+This opens the additional possibilities:

 For instance, below is the example which is "normally" won't work without shared `scopeContext`.
-Specifically we have a singleton holding on the `Func` of scoped service.
-Now we are getting an expression out
+Specifically we have a singleton holding onto the `Func` of scoped service.
+Now we are getting the expression out
 of container, compiling it and providing it with the scope (or any other container we want)
 as a `IResolverContext` argument to the compiled factory.